goharbor/community/proposals/new/Robot-Account-Expand.md

 * User Stories

-1. As a system/project administrator, I can create a project-level robot account with the selected access scope, including the banned scope set in the harbor v2.10.0.
+1. As a system/project administrator, I can create a system-level/project-level robot account with the selected access scope, including the banned scope set in the harbor v2.10.0.
 2. The creation and deletion of robot accounts will be recorded in the audit log.
-3. As a system administrator, I can identify the creator of each robot account by performing an SQL query in the database.
+3. As a system administrator, I can identify the creator of each robot account by performing an SQL query in the database(There is no API to directly handle this).
-4. A robot account can create another robot account, but the new account’s scope must be less than or equal to that of the creator.
+4. A robot account can create another robot account, but the nested robot account’s scope must be less than or equal to that of the creator robot.
-5. A robot account created by another robot can only be updated or deleted by either the human/system level robot account with the relevant permissions, the creator of the robot account, or the robot account itself.

 ## Keep track of robot accounts

 Over time, as you create more and more robot accounts, and you may lose track of who creates the robot account and which robot account is used for.

-1. the creator name of a robot account is a good way to capture the contact person for the account.
-For new robots that created after this proposal be introduced, Harbor will populate the name of the creator when creating the robot account.
+1. the creator information of a robot account is a good way to capture the contact person for the account.
+For new robots that created after this proposal be introduced, Harbor will populate the type and reference of the creator when creating the robot account.
 2. The new audit logs for robot account creation and deletion are good way for you to track the lifecycle of the created robots.